20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 My daughter is ten and a half and still struggles with reading.

-When she was tested for dyslexia a couple of years ago and they found, she had a more extreme form of this disorder.
+When she was tested for dyslexia a couple of years ago they found, she had a more extreme form of this disorder.

 I can’t expect her to play the same games or read the same books that her brother did at the same age.